 Industry in Germany

-The economy’s capacity for innovation is regarded as the driving force behind Germany’s economic strength.
-The step-up in R&D activities since 2007 has spurred trends, whereby both business and the public sector have played a role, and the Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
-While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › ’s High-Tech Strategy has been a key stimulus here.
-In 2018 a total of 105 billion euros was spent on R&D in Germany, which corresponds to a 3.13-percent share of gross domestic product (GDP) and puts Germany well above the OECD average of 2.4 percent.
+Germany is one of the world’s leading industrial nations.
+German businesses are highly specialised developers of complex goods, especially capital goods and innovative production technologies.
+The German economy’s ability to innovate is considered the driving force behind the country’s economic strength.
+Intensive research and development activity is yielding very positive results.
+The Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
+While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › ’s high-tech strategy is also a key source of momentum.
+This includes the creation of the Federal Agency for Disruptive Innovation (SPRIND) in 2019 and the German Agency for Transfer and Innovation (DATI) in 2021.
+In 2020, 106 billion euros were allocated to R&D in Germany, equivalent to over 3% of GDP, and well above the OECD average of 2.4%.